Can I Use Felt Instead of Interfacing?

 Once you’ve chosen the type of felt that’s best for your project, you’ll also need to consider the thickness.
 Felt comes in varying thicknesses, ranging from very thin (about 1mm) to really thick (5mm or more).
 The thickness you choose depends on what you need the felt to do for your project.

-If you’re using felt as an alternative to lightweight interfacing, then a thinner felt could be a suitable option.
-However, if you need more structure and support, a thicker felt might be more appropriate.
-Keep in mind that the thickness of the felt can also affect the drape and flexibility of your finished project.
+If you’re using felt as an alternative to lightweight interfacing, then a thinner felt (1-2mm) serves as a suitable option.
+However, if you need more structure and support, a thicker felt (3-5mm) proves more appropriate.
+The thickness of the felt directly affects the drape and flexibility of your finished project—each additional millimeter reduces drape by approximately 15-20%.

 Color Considerations